- 12th Dec 2023

 Time Series Analysis in R is used for a variety of purposes across industries and areas.
 Here are a few major scenarios in which R is regularly used for time series analysis:

-- Financial Prediction: R is often used in finance to forecast stock prices, currency exchange rates, and other financial indices.
-ARIMA and GARCH time series models assist financial analysts in making informed decisions based on past market data.
+- Financial Prediction: R is commonly used in finance to forecast the stock prices, currency rates, and market indices.
+Such models as ARIMA, GARCH assist the analyst in making choices, based on historical market data.

 Step-by-step method to perform Time Series Analysis in R Programming